Loading and Saving the Settings

 }

-The base class also provides the SaveToSettingsBundle method, which is required to physically store the value of the properties in the bundle of the *.sdlproj file.
+The base class provides the SaveToSettingsBundle method, which physically stores the value of the properties in the bundle of the .sdlproj file.

-Here too, we create a settings group object based on ISettingsGroup by applying the GetSettingsGroup method to the settings bundle.
+Create a settings group object based on ISettingsGroup by calling the GetSettingsGroup method on the settings bundle.

-Then we use the UpdateSettingInSettingsGroup method to save the settings into the physical representation.
-This method takes the settings group object, the setting name (string), the setting value, and the default value as parameters.
+Then use the UpdateSettingInSettingsGroup method to save the settings into the physical representation.
+This method takes the settings group object, the setting name (string), the setting value, and the default value as parameters:

 public override void SaveToSettingsBundle(ISettingsBundle settingsBundle, string filterDefinitionId)